HackyHuang/HackyHuang.github.io/_pages/about.md

   - /about.html
 ---

-I am Kaixuan Huang (黄凯旋), an incoming Ph.D. student in Electrical and Computer Engineering Department at Princeton.
+I am Kaixuan Huang (黄凯旋), a Ph.D. student in Electrical and Computer Engineering Department at Princeton.
 I work closely with Prof. [Jason Lee](https://jasondlee88.github.io/).
 Before that, I received B.S. in Mathematics and B.S. in Computer Science from Peking University.
 I was advised by Prof. Zhihua Zhang while doing undergraduate research.
 In 2019, I visited Georgia Tech as a research intern, supervised by Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).
 In 2020, I visited Tsinghua University as a research intern, supervised by Prof. [Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/).

 I am broadly interested in theoretical aspects of machine learning and data science, including deep learning theory, optimization, reinforcement learning, etc. I aim at developing theories that provide guidences for devising practical machine learning models, algorithms and methodologies.
 I also enjoy developing practical algorithms and tools.